 Photography & Video: A permit is required if you want to use a tripod to take photographs at the archaeological site.
 A small fee is made for the use of hand-held video equipment.
 Read the section on Mexperience Mexico Essentials about Video & Photography at archaeological sites in Mexico.

-Ideal Clothing & Footwear: You’ll need a good, comfortable pair of walking shoes with a non-slip sole—Chichen Itza is an extensive archaeological site.
+Ideal Clothing & Footwear: You’ll need a good, comfortable pair of walking shoes with a non-slip sole—Chichen Itzá is an extensive archaeological site.
 Wear light clothes—it gets very hot and humid here.
 Carry plenty of water, wear a sunhat, and insect repellent is also very useful as this site is located in the jungle.
-See Local Climate, below.
+See also: Tips for Visiting Mexico’s Pyramids and Archaeology Sites

 Major Cities: Mexico City (Closest)